 A GREAT RECEPTION

-Food.
 Since we were married in the mid afternoon, we decided against a sit down dinner.
-This allowed us to serve hor d’oeuvres, drinks and cake.
-We also didn’t serve alchohol, which also cut down costs.
+This allowed us to serve appetizers, drinks and cake.
+We also didn’t serve alcohol, which also cut down costs.
 We had 40 guests including wedding party.
 Total: $500

 So as you can see, there are lots of great ways to save on a theme wedding and make it memorable.
 My husband’s Irish eyes were definitely smiling once we tallied the savings on our Irish wedding.